blanchardjeremy/hyde-bootstrap/README.markdown

 You can subclass `topbar.j2` or `base.j2` to cover most use cases.
 All of the templates that are provided serve as a starting point and as an examlpe of possible approaches you can use.

+### Adding content
+Look at all of the `.html` files in the `content` directory for an examlpe of how to begin adding your own content.

+You can also go to a new directory and run `hyde create mysamplehydesite` to check out their default layout and content.

 ### Adding CSS